pzaino/thecrowler/doc/email-crawling-design.md

-The implemented pipeline is a bounded reconciliation pass: when invoked, it lists the selected mailboxes, processes them serially, and requests ascending UID pages after each mailbox's checkpoint.
-The `poll` mode and reconciliation interval fields describe scheduler policy, but `pkg/mail` does not itself run a timer or continuously poll.
-The surrounding crawler/service integration must invoke the pipeline on the desired schedule.
+The implemented pipeline is a bounded reconciliation pass: when invoked, it lists the selected mailboxes, processes them serially, and requests ascending UID pages after each mailbox's checkpoint. `PollingListener` applies the configured reconciliation interval for connectors without push support.
+It runs the first pass immediately, waits only after a pass completes so runs do not overlap, and stops through context cancellation.
+Lifecycle owners may use it to invoke a `Reconciler` directly or to emit coarse hints through an `EventSink`; its scheduler boundary is injectable for deterministic tests.

 IMAP IDLE is not implemented in the MVP.
 The provider-neutral `Listener` interface and `listen` configuration are architectural placeholders; there is